ACTRIS-CCRES/ccres_disdrometer_processing/docs/source/how_to/index.md

 ## Different command line interfaces available in the package

-preprocessing
-preprocessing_ql
-processing
+.. list-table:: Commands
+   :widths: 20 40
+   :header-rows: 1

+   * - Command
+     - Description
+   * - `preprocess`
+     - Preprocess daily data from CLU daily instruments files : outputs a preprocessing file.
+   * - `preprocess_ql`
+     - Generates daily quicklooks from daily preprocessing file + other arguments (including conf file)
+   * - `process`
+     - Outputs a daily processing file from a daily preprocesing file and the neighbouring days' preprocessing files
+   * - `process_ql`
+     - Generates quicklooks focusing on detected rain events from daily processing file and the neighbouring day's preprocessing files + other arguments

-write a cli for event data extraction ? (for static plots) a cli for static plot from an events data collection ?
+- write a cli for event data extraction ? (for static plots)
+- a cli for static plot from an events data collection ?

 ## Content of the config file that drives the data processing